 Whoever you choose, have a discussion to gain mutual understanding that makes sure they are aware of your medical preferences.
 "Have a proactive conversation so that you can answer important questions and make the person's job easier in the event that they ever need to fulfill the role," Arnett says.

 2. Create a living will

-Your estate plan certainly provides for the opportunity to do more than disperse your financial assets; it also provides guidance for your loved ones regarding your preferences for end-of-life medical intervention, in case you can’t communicate for yourself.
+Your estate plan certainly provides for the opportunity to do more than disburse your financial assets; it also provides guidance for your loved ones regarding your preferences for end-of-life medical intervention, in case you can’t communicate for yourself.

 Most living wills address instructions for handling the following: